 This Lymphatic Drainage Massage DVD teaches how to provide manual lymph drainage for people who suffer from lymphedema issues.

 This is one of the best massage videos to teach massage for fluid retention:

 It teaches the anatomy of the lymph system, drainage flow patterns, as well as when you should and should not do lymph drainage massage.

 With step by step movements, and over 60 techniques for the face and body, this highly rated DVD should be a must-have tool for any massage therapy profession.

-If you are a licensed massage practitioner, or if you visit a massage therapist for lymphatic drainage for edema, make sure the training and experience for this type of massage has occurred!
+If you are a licensed massage practitioner, or if you visit a massage therapist for lymphatic drainage for fluid retention, make sure the training and experience for this type of massage has occurred!